quicbit-js/qb-standard/doc/recommended-style.md

       create_dog: (breed) => { return new Dog(breed) }
   }
   ```
   Why?
-Using underscore_words helps with portability to C and Python.
+Using snake_case helps with portability to C and Python.
   Using pascalCase for classes helps with portability to Java
   and is consistent with popular javascript.